bombasticSlacks/3-skill/Attacks.md

 Your [Attack](Terminology#Attack) does additional [Damage](Terminology#Damage).
 Every weapon wielded by a character will have a different extra damage penalty.

-If a weapon has an Extra Damage modifier of 0 or more, it instead does an additional damage and it's Extra Damage penalty is reduced by 5.

-> So if a weapon deals 2 damage and after modifiers has an extra damage modifier of (+1), you can rewrite this as 3 damage and an extra damage modifier of (-4).

 ### Vitals Hit
 *Action modifier (-2)*